This post contains affiliate links.

-This little area in Mitte is the oldest part of Berlin, and looks just like it did when it was built hundreds of years ago.
-The houses are colorful and quaint, and the cobblestone streets are lined with art galleries, cafes, and shops selling tons of unique and cool gifts.
-Definitely a must see when you spend Christmas in Berlin.
+This little area in Mitte is the oldest part of the city and looks just like it did when it was built hundreds of years ago.
+The houses are colorful and the cobblestone streets are lined with art galleries, cafes, and shops selling unique gifts.

-The second place I enjoyed wandering the streets of and shopping the small businesses in was the Kreuzberg neighborhood.
-We stayed here too, and loved the relaxed vibe and easy access to bars and restaurants.
-The area near Oranienstrasse especially had some cool storefronts worth popping into and browsing around, as well as lots of locally owned restaurants to relax in afterwards.
+Our Airbnb was here and we loved the relaxed vibe and easy access to bars and restaurants.
+The area near Oranienstrasse especially had some cool storefronts worth popping into and browsing around, as well as lots of locally owned restaurants to grab a bite to eat.

 Take a Day Trip during Christmas in Berlin

 Berlin is a huge city and can be a bit overwhelming after awhile.
 Thats why I recommend taking a day trip while you’re in the city.

-We took the train to the Babelsberg stop (mostly cause we kinda had no idea what we were doing) and walked through a small town and a large park with a lake and castle in it before we actually even made it to Potsdam itself.
+We took the train to the Babelsberg stop (mostly ’cause we had no idea what we were doing) and walked through a town and a park with a lake and castle in it before we even made it to Potsdam itself.
 I thought both were kind of cool and worth seeing, but it’s not the most efficient way.

 If you want a taste of the traditional European Christmas feel you don’t get in modern Berlin, this day trip to Potsdam will be right up your alley.

-Sachenhausen Concentration Camp
+Sachsenhausen Concentration Camp

-This isn’t the best way to get in the Christmas spirit, but visiting a concentration camp is an extremely sobering experience.
-The camp was one of the first in Germany, and used as a “model camp” to build the rest.
-Thousands of people were killed there, so plan to spend time reading at the memorials and in the museums, because there is a lot to take in.
+Visiting a concentration camp is an extremely sobering experience.
+This one was one of the first in Germany and was used as a “model camp” to build the rest.
+Thousands of people were killed there, so plan to spend time reading at the memorials and in the museums because there is a lot to take in.

 Check Out The Museums & History

 It’s not old churches and cobbled roads.
-Most of the city was destroyed in World War II and was rebuilt, so it’s more modern.
-But the super recent history means the museums and memorials are fascinating.
-Some of the must sees are…
+Most of the city was destroyed in World War II so now it’s more modern and the recent history means the museums and memorials are fascinating.

 East Side Gallery

 If you spend Christmas in Berlin, definitely do not miss it.
 After the wall fell and unity was restored, artists from around the world were invited to Berlin to paint it.
 This long stretch along the river hosts murals, quotes, and beautiful pieces of art.

 Black Box Cold War Museum & Panorama

 First, see some of the most interesting and striking photos from the fall of the Berlin Wall.
-Next, add your name and a message to the colorful array of thousands covering the walls.
+Next, add your name and a message to the colorful array of thousands that cover the walls.
 Finally, step into the panorama.

 The still standing checkpoint carries the ominous message “You Are Leaving The American Sector” in English, German, French and Russian.
 It marked the strict border between East and West Germany and is one of the most important pieces of history in the city.

-One of the reasons we decided to spend Christmas in Berlin was to see and understand the city and country’s recent history, and the Holocaust memorial is a sad but important aspect of it.
+One of the reasons Daniel and I decided to spend Christmas in Berlin was to see and understand the country’s recent history, and the Holocaust Memorial is a sad but important aspect of it.

 Topography of Terror